caas-team/py-kube-downscaler/README.md

 > Make sure to read the [Scaling Jobs With Admission Controller](#scaling-jobs-with-admission-controller) section
 > to understand how to use the `--admission-controller` feature correctly

+`--api-server-timeout`

+: Optional: This is an advanced option that allows setting a timeout duration for all calls made by Kube Downscaler to the Kubernetes API Server.
+It can only take integer values (default: 10).
+This setting should only be added to Kube Downscaler arguments if timeout issues are observed in the logs.

 ### Constrained Mode (Limited Access Mode)

 The Constrained Mode (also known as Limited Access Mode) is designed for users who do not have full cluster access.